COVID-19 Employee Resources

 If you don’t have a medical condition, but are concerned about workplace exposure to the Coronavirus, you have several options depending on your position:

-- Use leave or other benefits if you qualify (see options under "Links" on this page)
+- Use leave or other benefits if you qualify (see COVID-19 Leave Scenarios & Benefits) under "Links" on this page)

 - Request to telework (teleworking agreement, request and work log for classified staff are all located on the human resources webpage)

 - If you have had a test and been diagnosed with COVID-19, you need to stay home, away from people for seven days or until 72 hours after your fever and symptoms are gone, whichever is longer.

 - If you have NOT had a COVID-19 test, but you have had close contact with someone who has had a test and been diagnosed with COVID-19, you should isolate yourself at home for 7 days OR until 72 hours after your fever is gone and your symptoms get better, whichever is longer.